pdo55/ants/README.md

   -w, --water    loads a full layout with water

-  --food FOOD    number of food to start with when testing
+  --food FOOD    number of food to start with when starting the game
 ```
 python3 gui.py [-h] [-d DIFFICULTY] [-w] [--food FOOD]
 ```